-All 20 Shudder Originals Ranked
+The First Shudder Originals Ranked

-All 20 Shudder Exclusive Films Ranked – And Just in Time For Halloween
+All 44 Shudder Exclusive Films Ranked – Just in Time For Halloween

+(This is a refreshed version of the original ranking, which ran last year.
+Since then, Shudder has more than doubled the number of exclusive movies in their library.)

 Any “horror fan” who isn’t planted A-Clockwork-Orange-theater-style in front of AMC’s shriektastic Shudder streaming service needs to change that malfunction immediately.
 I say this as an addicted subscriber myself.
 You’ll finally have the opportunity to watch all those “classic” genre films your pretentious cinephile friends wax so poetically about.
-But wait!
-There’s more!
-Shudder has officially entered the distribution game, offering exclusive premiere content that is alone worth the small monthly payment.
-Content good enough to spawn this entire feature!

-I know you’re here for my ranking of Shudder’s first 20 titles (we’re only ranking the movies, not their TV shows), but hold your undead horses.
+I know you’re here for my ranking of every Shudder original (we’re only ranking the movies, not their TV shows), but hold your undead horses.
 We’ll get to the clicky-baiting in a second.
 First, let me start with a preface.

 Shudder deserves all the credit in the world for their current library and support of indie horror filmmakers trying to sell the obscure.
 From festival darlings to forgotten premieres, Shudder is building a diverse, something-for-everyone catalog of exclusivity puts other streaming platforms to shame.
 Genre or not.
 Please understand that this is less a listicle and more an appreciation for what Shudder has done and continues to do – give a voice to originality and keep fresh, ambitious storytelling from going the way of the dodo.
 Not everyone has the same tastes, so please do try them all.
 Let me make that clear.